MDSplus/Documentation/docs/reference/tdi-reference/trees.md

 |TDI Syntax| `Tcl(_COMMAND, [_OUTPUT], [_ERROR])` |
 |Filepath  | [`tdi/tcl/Tcl.fun`](https://github.com/MDSplus/mdsplus/blob/alpha/tdi/tcl/Tcl.fun) |

-Run an [`mdstcl`](../mdstcl.md) command.
+Runs an [`mdstcl`](../mdstcl.md) command.
 If `_OUTPUT` is specified, it will contain the output text of the command, otherwise it will print to stdout.
 If `_ERROR` is specified, it will contain the error text of the command, otherwise it will print to `stderr`.
 Returns the return code from executing the given command.

 If specified, `_OUTPUT` and `_ERROR` can either be variables or strings containing variable names.
 The variables don't need to be already defined.